The Road to Newarre

 Back at the Waystone Inn, Kote clearly made Sleeping Bear on the soldier and so regardless of whom he might be holding in submission, they were his to move, to break or to let go as he chose.
 Once you find yourself in this position resistance is futile as you have already missed your only chance at using either version of break lion and the result is now a foregone conclusion.
 Yet the soldier, who obviously knows nothing about any Ketan, somehow manages to force his way loose!
 So either Kote deliberately let him free, (which he didn't) or there is something else going on here which we are not being told the full story of....
 Something which may be broadly hinted at in many interlude lines but never explained.

 The Ketan is like a dance which is practised and repeated faithfully, over and over again, in order to train the body to follow the steps more naturally.
-(Think of mister Miyagi and his wax-on wax-off method of teaching.)
+(Think of Mister Miyagi and his wax-on wax-off method of teaching.)
 Once learnt it becomes almost reflex in it's execution and requires almost no thought, Right hand wrist, Left hand shoulder.
 But this is not quite what Kote actually does.
 He clearly caught the shoulder first and the wrist grip came second.
 What's more we are told that it was the grip which was broken which means that, as far as we can deduce, it was Kote's apparently strong right hand which simply wasn't strong enough to do the job required of it.
 Kote does, however, possess strength of arm in abundance as is evident in the vice-like grip that he had earlier employed upon Bast, a grip which was strong enough to leave behind a bruising mark.

 'Kvothe's long fingered hand caught Bast's wrist.
 Unaware or uncaring, Bast leapt toward Chronicler only to be bought up short, as if Kvothes hand were a shackle.
 Bast struggled furiously to free himself, but Kvothe stood behind the bar, arm outstretched, motionless as steel or stone.'